xenit-eu/alfresco-health-processor/README.md

 Activation property: `eu.xenit.alfresco.healthprocessor.plugin.solr-transaction-merger.enabled=true`

-<b>Note: this plugin can only be used in combination with the threshold indexing strategy.
+<b>Note: this plugin can only be used in combination with the `txn-aggregation` indexing strategy.
 If this indexing strategy is not selected while the plugin is enabled, the health processor platform will not boot.</b>

 This plugin is used to merge transactions that are too small to be indexed by Solr in a performant manner.